A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Analysis and Results

-For our Gaussian model the inferred intrinsic line width is broad, with FWHM\,$\sim$\fwinterr\,km/s.
+The line width of the inferred intrinsic \ly\ line (cyan line in Fig.~\ref{fig:grating}) is found to be broad, with FWHM\,$\sim$\fwinterr\,km/s.
 This is much broader than expected for typical star forming galaxies.
-In fact, as we see in the following (Sec.~\ref{sec:prism}), the broad \hb\ component has a similarly large velocity width, $\sim3600\pm500$\,km/s.
+In fact, as we see in the following (Sec.~\ref{sec:emi}), the broad \hb\ component has a similarly large velocity width, $\sim3600\pm500$\,km/s.
 The broad \ly\ line width thus suggests that the line originates in the AGN broad-line region (BLR).
 The detection of broad \ly\ close to the systemic velocity implies a lower covering fraction of dense gas (and dust) around the BLR, which highlights the unique nature of \id\ compared to LRDs in the literature \citep[e.g.,][]{torralba25}.
 We note that our prism spectrum analysis shows no evidence of outflow.